 Yes.
 You will still need to register the apprenticeship or traineeship with your state or territory training authority.

-They are entitled to personal (sick) leave and annual leave under the National Employment Standards and their modern award or agreement, the same as other employees.
+Yes, they're entitled to personal (sick) leave and annual leave under the National Employment Standards and their modern award or agreement, the same as other employees.
 See Leave for more information.

-They are generally entitled to the same conditions as other employees, unless their modern award or agreement says something different.
+Apprentices and trainees are generally entitled to the same conditions as other employees, unless their modern award or agreement says something different.
 This includes penalty rates, overtime rates, allowances and breaks.

 Full-time and part-time trainees must be paid for any time spent doing training or assessments for their training contract.